VCSTDN2024/imad5112-assignment-2-SamiST10470683/README.md

 The primary objective of this application is to facilitate users’ acquisition and assessment of knowledge pertaining to ancient civilisations and human history.
 It offers a total score to display the knowledge of the user pertaining to human history.

 ### Key Features
-- Feature 1: The Histofy App offers three different civilisations to be assessed on, based on the user's input:
+- **Feature 1**: The Histofy App offers three different civilisations to be assessed on, based on the user's input:
 Input: Users specify a specific civilisation to be tested on (e.g., Ancient Egypt, Rome, Greece).
 Output: The app generates a list of five questions per civilisation that the user will answer and receive feedback on (e.g., Correct, Oops...
 Not Quite Right)
 Dynamic Suggestion: Motivational messages adjust to your progress, encouraging you to achieve your learning goals.
 User-Friendly Interface: Simple ‘true’, ‘false’ and ‘next’ buttons make the experience seamless and intuitive.

-- Feature 2: The Histofy app provides a personalized learning experience by tailoring quiz content based on the selected civilisation:
+- **Feature 2**: The Histofy app provides a personalized learning experience by tailoring quiz content based on the selected civilisation:
 Contextual Quiz Content: The app tailors its quiz content to the selected civilisation, such as questions about Roman emperors for the Rome quiz and Egyptian pharaohs for the Egypt quiz.
 Varied Question Delivery: Each time a user selects a civilisation, the app presents a selection of questions, offering a diverse quiz experience.
 Relevant Quiz Focus: The app ensures that quiz questions are relevant and specific to the chosen civilisation.
 User Engagement: Engaging, civilisation-focused quizzes enhance the learning experience.

-- Feature 3: The Histofy app is designed to make historical learning simple and intuitive through seamless quiz interaction:
+- **Feature 3**: The Histofy app is designed to make historical learning simple and intuitive through seamless quiz interaction:
 Civilisation Selection: Users can select from predefined civilisations, including Ancient Rome, Greece, and Egypt.
 Instant Quiz Start: Upon selection, the app instantly presents a civilisation-specific quiz, minimizing delay.
 Interactive Quizzing: Users engage with true/false questions and receive immediate feedback, fostering an engaging learning process.